VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 8. The unintended use of obsolete documents is prevented, and suitable identification is applied to them if they are retained for any purpose
 9. One paper or electronic copy of each obsolete controlled document is retained for a specified time period or in accordance with applicable specified requirements

-## Candidates for a Bioinformatician friendly QMS
+## Candidates for a Bioinformatics friendly QMS

 _Bioinformaticians_ create workflows collaboratively on a computer within a git environment.
 Git is a distributed version control system that tracks changes in any set of computer files.
-This can be used to track the changes of the code itself, but also of its usage in Standard Operating Procedures (SOPs).
-Git comes in with a set of handy features, allowing to track issues and their resolution, or to identify each new release of a workflow and its newest features for example.
-As workflows often get upgraded and updated, their usage in SOP is susceptible to frequent changes as well.
-Examples of those documentations systems are:
+This can be used to track the changes of the code itself, and can also be used to track changes in Standard Operating Procedures (SOPs).
+Git offers a set of interesting features, for example, it allows to track issues and their resolution, and it identifies each new release with its newest features.
+As workflows often get upgraded and updated, the corresponding SOPs are subject to frequent changes as well.

+Examples of git based systems are:

 1. Github pages
 2. Gitlab pages
 3. Confluence

-Many of those tools, if used in a specific way, can allow _Bioinformaticians_ to work in a comfortable environement, while complying to the ISO norms requirements.
-They are of course multiple ways to implement such a system, and as long as it is documented how your system complies to the ISO-15189 requirements, all is well.
-If you are looking for some inspirations, in the next paragraph we will describe an example on how to use one this tool to follow the ISO requirements for both controlling the workflows/software you develop, and their associated documentation/SOP.
+Many of these tools, if used in a specific way, can allow _Bioinformaticians_ to work in a comfortable environment, while complying to the ISO-15189 requirements.
+There are multiple ways to implement such a system, and as long as it is documented how your system complies to the ISO-15189 requirements, all is well.

-## Example case : The usage of GitLab
+## Example: The usage of GitLab as QMS

 ### Central gathering of all SOP on Gitlab pages

- Here we provide an example how GitLab can be used as a _Bioinformaticians_ QMS.
-Using gitlab pages and mkdocs, you can easily create a well structured _documentation_ to store all your SOPs .
-Here are some guideline to illustrates the point of attention to comply with ISO-15189 :
+Using gitlab pages and mkdocs, you can easily create a well structured QMS to store all your SOPs.
+Here we illustrate how Gitlab complies to the ISO-15189 requirements:

-1. Each SOP becomes a markdown file.
+1. Each SOP is a markdown file.
 Its name will include a number for easy and unique identification of the document.
 The numbering can also be used to classify each SOP into categories. _Example_ :

 - 10 - Data Access
     - 11 - ExternalSequencers -> 11_externalsequencers.md